-Students from schools across the Hunter today competed in the Mars Rover competition staged by Obelisk Systems in partnership with RDA Hunter’s ME Program.
+Students from West Wallsend High School recently won the inaugural Mars Rover competition staged by Obelisk Systems in partnership with RDA Hunter’s ME Program.

 The Mars Rover Challenge consists of the major challenge to navigate through the course, with science discovery and side challenges throughout the course.
 The main course can be completed in several ways based on student interest or desire for a high score.
 The STEM challenges aim to engage students in a broader range of STEM activities by combining the challenge of coding robotics and using scientific sensors.